The tremendous eruption of Mount Tambora in April 1815 was the most powerful volcanic eruption of the 19th century.

 Worldwide Effects of the Mount Tambora Eruption

 The dust particles blasted into the upper atmosphere from Mount Tambora were carried by air currents and spread across the world.
 By the fall of 1815 eerily colored sunsets were being observed in London, England.
-And the following year the weather patterns in Europe and North American changed drastically.
+And the following year the weather patterns in Europe and North America changed drastically.

 Widespread crop failures caused hunger and even famine in some places.
 And thus the eruption of Mount Tambora may have caused widespread casualties on the opposite side of the world.